Building agents with the ADK and the new Interactions API

 )

-This pattern lets you keep control flow and routing logic within the ADK while delegating heavy lifting of context management and inference state to the Interactions API.
-You can think of an inner loop (inside the API) and an outer loop (in your agent code), giving you more control over both.
+This pattern lets you keep the control‑flow and routing logic inside ADK while delegating heavy‑lifting of context management and inference state to the Interactions API.
+Think of it as an inner loop (handled by the API) and an outer loop (your agent code).
+The new API gives you finer control over both.

 Pattern 2: Using Interactions API Agents as Remote A2A Agents